conversejs/skeletor/README.md

 updates only the changed parts of the DOM, similarly to basically all modern JavaScript frameworks.

-The original Backbone Views aren't components can't be rendered in a nested and declarative way.
+The original Backbone Views aren't components and can't be rendered in a nested and declarative way.
 Instead, it's up to you to manually make sure that these views are rendered in the correct place in the DOM.
 This approach becomes unwieldy, difficult and fragile as your site becomes larger and more complex.